 Students interested in completing an elective outside of the United States should contact the Director of International Health Programs.
 Additional information may be available from the Office of Student Affairs.
 The process for arranging for an international elective should being early in the 3rd year.
 Students must obtain written administrative approval prior to registration.
-All students are required to meet with Dr. Judith Simms-Cendan prior to travel and register the travel with UCF at www.med.ucf.edu/global-health.
+All students are required to meet with international director prior to travel and register the travel with UCF at www.med.ucf.edu/global-health.
 Prior to traveling, students should review the information in the "Before You Travel" section.
-Completed forms must be submitted to Dr. Judith Simms-Cendan.
+Completed forms must be submitted to international director.